-In the year 1582 October 4th was followed by October 15th!
+In the year 1582, October 4th was followed not by October 5th, but by October 15th!
 What happened to the missing ten days?
 The answer is carved into the funerary monument to Pope Gregory XIII (r.
 1572-85), which stands in St Peter's Basilica.

 Wisdom raises a drape to draw our attention to the relief on the urn, which depicts the most significant achievement of the pope's reign, namely the promulgation of a new calendar.